- What are the levels offered by German International Academy Chennai?

 Due to low demand, the boarding facility is not operational at the moment.
 Future developments will be updated on our website.

-14. Does the school provide transportation?
+14. Does the Academy provide transportation?

 Due to the low demand, we do not provide transportation to school or back right now.
 If there is a higher demand, we will be glad to provide it at our school.

 15. Is there a lunch programme at the Academy?

 Yes.
 We are proud to announce that we do have an internationally experienced chef who takes care of the healthy and balanced nutrition of our students.